Law School Admission Test (LSAT)

 The scoring scale range is between 120-180.

-LSAC (Law School Admission Council) administers the LSAT and also provides some introductory, free LSAT materials to get you started in your preparation.
+The Law School Admission Council (LSAC) administers the LSAT and also provides some introductory, free LSAT materials to get you started in your preparation.

 The cost of the test is $185.
 Online registration for the LSAT is the preferred method.
 When prompted, please respond "yes" to the question authorizing your pre-law advisor to receive a copy of your LSAT score and other coded information.
 This information will be held in strict confidence and is used to maintain accurate statistics for GW applicants each year.